Is Eden safe to use?

-We find we get this question a lot.
-People hear about Eden, they hear that it has assets that Exodus doesn't have, they want the extra assets, but they hear that Eden is 'unsupported'.
-That raises questions.
-Is Eden safe?
+We get this question a lot.
+You may have heard that Eden has additional assets that Exodus doesn't currently support.
+You may have also heard that Eden is an 'unsupported software'.
+That raises questions: Is Eden safe?
 Will I lose my funds?
-In this article, I'm going to try to answer these questions.

 First Things First!

-Neither Exodus and Eden are hack-proof.
+Neither Exodus nor Eden is hack-proof.
 If hackers gain access to your computer and install a keylogger, your funds are as good as gone.
 For this reason, do not use Exodus or Eden to store large amounts of crypto assets.
 Use a hardware wallet instead.
 See http://support.exodus.io/article/45-can-exodus-safely-store-large-amounts for more details.

 Should you be using Eden?